Electrical Capstone Exam Preparation Tips

 - Safety regulations and fault-finding techniques

-Rely on up-to-date resources like:
+Rely on up-to-date resources:

 - AS/NZS 3000:2018 Wiring Rules